 - Advanced settings: where you set up your own error minimization settings and define all details.

-With human review, you can analyze and evaluate the results in the Google Sheets you connected in the previous step.
+With human review, you can analyze and evaluate the results in the Google Sheets you connected to in the previous step.
 This helps ensure that all your data is being correctly categorized, and helps your AI model to improve over time.

-How to take action based on your Twitter sentiment analysis
+How to take action based on your Twitter Sentiment Analysis

 Once you’ve gathered your information, you need to know how to use it.